VinceRanches/NCSR-DL/README.md

 Download the need features from [here](https://drive.google.com/drive/folders/1vToSq-XES05nR0M9EYnIx2RIOulwXXpi?usp=sharing). (see Directory structure)

+Download UrbanSound8k dataset from [here](https://urbansounddataset.weebly.com/urbansound8k.html) and extract it the folder UrbanSound(see Directory structure)

 ### Setting Up the Environment

 1. Create a Conda environment with Python 3.10: